ForwardCom/code-examples/README.md

 Or in Linux:
 >./make_example.sh hello

+Run:
+Some of these examples can run in a softcore when linked with libc-light.li.
+See the manual for the softcore

-You can find more code examples under libraries.
+You can find more code examples under test-suite and libraries.